SHAIBAL657/Express-API-Routing/README.md

 <a style="text-decoration:none;">http://localhost:3000/all/country_name/invalid_input</a> --- 404 LOCATION NOT FOUND!<br>
 <a style="text-decoration:none;">http://localhost:3000/all/country_name/city_name</a> --- SHOW WEATHER DATA<br>

-First input after "........./all/" should be country or else through 04 LOCATION NOT FOUND!
+First input after "........./all/" should be country or else throw 04 LOCATION NOT FOUND!